 Crewe Works 180 Exhibition (Summer 2023)

-2023 sees the 180th anniversary of the Grand Junction Railway Engineering Works moving from Edge Hill to Crewe.
-To mark this historic event, Crewe Town Council created an exhibition at Crewe Heritage Centre which ran throughout Summer2023.
+2023 saw the 180th anniversary of the Grand Junction Railway Engineering Works moving from Edge Hill to Crewe.
+To mark this historic event, Crewe Town Council created an exhibition at Crewe Heritage Centre which ran throughout Summer 2023.
 Click here for more details:

 http://www.crewetowncouncil.gov.uk/whats-on-events/crewe-works-180-exhibition/